SusungHong/susunghong.github.io/_pages/about.md

 My research interest lies in the foundations of generative AI, and its applications to creating multimedia content and constructing virtual worlds.

-If you are interested in collaboration or have any questions about me, please connect with me through any of the following channels:
+If you are interested in collaboration or have any questions about my research, please connect with me through any of the following channels: